oak-security/cosmwasm-ctf/ctf-01/README.md

 - `USER` deposits funds into the contract.

 **:star: Goal for the challenge:**
-- Demonstrate how a unprivileged user can drain all funds inside the contract.
+- Demonstrate how an unprivileged user can drain all funds inside the contract.

 ## Scoring